smart-data-models/dataModel.Transportation/RoadSegment/doc/spec_IT.md

         model: https://schema.org/Text
         type: Property
     color:
-      description: 'The color of the product'
+      description: The color of the product
       type: string
       x-ngsi:
         model: https://schema.org/color
         type: Property
     culvertCount:
-      description: 'Number of culverts prevalent in the trace of the road corresponding to this observation.'
+      description: Number of culverts prevalent in the trace of the road corresponding to this observation
       type: number
       x-ngsi:
         type: Property
     cyclePathLeftHeight:
-      description: 'Height of the cycle track on the left edge of the road corresponding to this observation.'
+      description: Height of the cycle track on the left edge of the road corresponding to this observation
       type: number
       x-ngsi:
         type: Property
     cyclePathLeftWidth:
-      description: 'Width of the cycle track on the left edge of the road corresponding to this observation.'
+      description: Width of the cycle track on the left edge of the road corresponding to this observation
       type: number
       x-ngsi:
         type: Property
     cyclePathMaterial:
-      description: 'Construction material used for laying the cycle path on the sides of the road corresponding to this observation.'
+      description: Construction material used for laying the cycle path on the sides of the road corresponding to this observation
       type: string
       x-ngsi:
         type: Property